HomeCoin ProfilesUS CoinsUnited States 1893-CC Morgan Dollar

 A two-page Paramount International Coin Corporation ad offering a limited quantity of 1893-CC Morgan dollars from the Redfield Hoard.
 Outdated address and contact information have been obscured.

-What is likely the final dispersal of 1893-CC Morgan dollars in quantity came in 1978, When Paramount International Coin Corporation counted a small number of uncirculated examples among the 400,000 coins of the massive Redfield hoard.
+What is likely the final dispersal of 1893-CC Morgan dollars in quantity came in 1978, when Paramount International Coin Corporation counted a small number of uncirculated examples among the 400,000 coins of the massive Redfield hoard.
 Accumulated in secret over the course of three decades, the hoard contained mostly uncirculated silver dollars in $1,000 mint bags.
 The hoard contained a number of common dates, but also counted among its number several better date Morgans, including the 1889-CC, the 1895-S, and, of course, the 1893-CC.

 Unfortunately, Paramount’s handling of the Redfield Hoard left much to be desired.
 Many of the 1893-CC dollars were mutilated after being put through a counting machine.
 As a result, many coins display curvilinear scratches on the cheek and the eagle’s breast.
 In all likelihood, this is the quality of coin you would likely receive by purchasing an “MS60” quality coin from the April 1978 Paramount ad published in The Numismatist.
-Paramount also offered “MS65” coins for $1,150 (approximately $4,800 adjusted for inflation).
+Paramount also offered “MS65” coins for $1,150 USD (approximately $4,800 adjusted for inflation).

-Assuming the quality of that coin exceeded PCGS or NGC’s standards for MS63, a buyer would have made a handsome profit off of that purchase.
+Assuming the quality of that coin exceeded PCGS or NGC standards for MS63, a buyer would have made a handsome profit off of that purchase.
 Recent public sales of MS63 1893-CC Morgan dollars have yielded prices in the $5,750 to $6,000 range.
 In MS64, the price jumps to $9,000.
 In MS65, the price jumps by many multiples.
-The record price paid for an 1893-CC is $161,000 paid for a PCGS MS66 at a Legend Morphy auction in 2013.
-That coin, from the Jack Lee Collection, is the PCGS plate coin for the issue.
+The record price paid for an 1893-CC is $161,000 for a PCGS MS66 at a Legend Morphy auction in 2013.
+That piece, from the Jack Lee Collection, is the PCGS plate coin for the issue.

 Obverse: